 If Abington Dental Associates performs your child’s orthodontic evaluation and concludes that treatment is necessary, we will complete it in a two-phase approach.
 Phase I is usually between the ages of 6 and 10, while they still have most of their primary teeth.

-Dr. Shirgavi, Dr. Schiano, or Dr. Polnar may recommend expansion, an active retainer or partial braces as part of the Phase I treatment.
+Dr. Shirgavi or Dr. Schiano may recommend expansion, an active retainer or partial braces as part of the Phase I treatment.
 The goal of Phase I is to better prepare your child’s jaws to make room for their permanent teeth and improve the relationship between their upper and lower jaws.

 Phase II occurs dependent on your child’s growth.
 The goal of this phase is to make sure each tooth is located in the best location possible to function properly.
 Phase II usually involves full upper and lower braces for your child and will not begin until all of your child’s permanent teeth have erupted.
 Phase II treatment usually lasts for a minimum of 24 months depending on the individual needs of your child.